LNER

 Long intercity journeys demand error-free rule application across hours of operation.
 A driver on a three-hour cross-country run must apply the same procedural standards at hour three as at minute one.
 The Group Bourdon test directly measures this — whether your accuracy remains constant or degrades as concentration fatigue builds through the later rows of the sheet.

-The Group Bourdon Test forms part of the OPC (Occupational Personality and Cognitive) battery used across all UK train operating companies, governed by RSSB standard RIS-3751-TOM.
-The format is identical at LNER as at any other operator — but the stakes are specific to this application.
+The Group Bourdon Test forms part of the OPC (Occupational Personality and Cognitive) battery, aligned with RSSB standard RIS-3751-TOM.
+Most GB mainline operators follow this standard, though exact assessments and recruitment stages can vary by operator.
+The stakes here are specific to this application.

 How the Group Bourdon works